A couple of years ago, in a previous job, I found myself in a particularly busy period, with no balance in my personal and professional life.

 To help you plan your day more effectively download my FREE Daily Productivity Planner to help your stay focused and productive

 One tip that I picked up during this time was to ensure that I reflected at the end of the day on what I achieved.

 I always had three things that I achieved, even though some of them were really small, it was still an achievement.

 Then think about the next day and the three things that I wanted to achieve that day.
 If you are focused on achievement and progress, rather than the sheer weight of work, you will stay motivated.

 I learnt this lesson a long time ago and it has really helped me through any really busy period.

-I decided that my time had to be focused on the areas where I could create the biggest impact based on my unique abilities.
+My time had to be focused on the areas where I could create the biggest impact based on my unique strengths.

 About The Author

 Mark Pettit helps successful entrepreneurs free themselves up so they can double their revenue and double their free time by helping them focus on their bigger future and their unique strengths.

 Transform Your Business in 90 Days